-A clear description of the systematic process used to obtain relevant information should be provided.
-This should include a description of the search strategy, inclusion and exclusion criteria applied and restrictions used in locating studies (e.g. language, population, year).
-For best practice, two or more reviewers should be involved in the selection process using a predefined protocol to maximise transparency and objectivity.
+A clear description of the systematic process used to obtain relevant information should be provided.(17) This should include a description of the search strategy, inclusion and exclusion criteria applied and restrictions used in locating studies (for example, language, population, and year).
+For best practice, two or more reviewers should be involved in the selection process using a pre-defined protocol to maximise transparency and objectivity.
 The mechanisms used to resolve disagreement should be clearly outlined.
 A log of the ineligible studies should be maintained including a rationale for their individual exclusion in relation to the study question.
 This ensures robustness of the search and selection processes.
-Individual studies selected based on the inclusion criteria should be critically assessed for their validity and relevance to the study question.
-The study question.
+Individual studies selected based on the inclusion criteria should be critically assessed for their validity and relevance to the study question.(15)